susuhahnml/asp-game-strategies/src/approaches/README.md

 * You must add a directory to the approaches directory.
   The directory name will be your `approach_name`

+* After you have added the directory with the requested files, your approach will be available to be run from the console, for building and match simulations.
+This allows benchamarking against other approaches.

-* It should have at least the following files:
+* Your folder should have at least the following files:
   ```sh
   approaches/
     approach_name/